Atomic and entanglement dynamics in the mixed squeezed coherent state version of the Jaynes-Cummings interaction: Photon counting distribution (PCD)

 where $\mu=\cosh|\zeta|=\sqrt{1+N_{s}}$, $\nu=\sinh|\zeta|=\sqrt{N_{s}}$ and $\beta=\sqrt{N_{c}}(\sqrt{1+N_{s}}+\sqrt{N_{s}})$; $N_{s}=$ average number of squeezed photons and $N_{c}=$ average number of coherent photons.

 The PCD for the MSCS is given by \cite{pujamscdissertation},

 The average number of photons in MSCS is given by

-In Fig. 1 we have plotted the PCD for PSCS for $N_{c} = 20$; $N_{s} = 0, 1, 2, 5, 8, 10$.
-We observe from the plots that for $N_{s}=0$, it is just the PCD of a coherent state with $N_{c}=20$.
-Now, as we increase the squeezed photons, the PCD changes significantly.
-For $N_{s}=1$, the peak of the PCD becomes almost double the peak for $N_{s}=0$, i.e., the PCD gets localized.
-Also, we see that the PCD begins to oscillate ~\cite{satyanarayana1989ringing}.
-If we increase $N_{s}$ further, the peak of the PCD comes down and the oscillatory behaviour becomes very significant.
+In Fig. 1, the PCD for PSCS is plotted for $N_{c} = 20$; $N_{s} = 0, 1, 2, 5, 8, 10$.
+It is observed from Fig. 1(a) that for $N_{s}=0$, it is just the $P(n)$ of a coherent state with $N_{c}=20$.
+Now, as $N_{s}$ is increased $P(n)$ changes significantly.
+In Fig. 1(b) it is observed that for $N_{s}=1$, the peak of the $P(n)$ becomes almost double the peak for $N_{s}=0$, i.e., the PCD gets localized.
+Also, it can be noted that the PCD begins to oscillate ~\cite{satyanarayana1989ringing}.
+If $N_{s}$ is increased further, the peak of $P(n)$ comes down and the oscillatory behaviour becomes very significant which is shown in Figs. 1(c), 1(d), 1(e) and 1(f).
 This oscillatory behaviour of the PCD is manifested in the atomic inversion and in the entanglement dynamics ~\cite{subeesh2012effect}.
+It is also noticeable that with increasing $N_{s}$, the peak of $P(n)$ also comes down.

-Fig. 2 represents the PCD for MSCS.
-For the MSCS, initially we have taken $N_{c}=20$ and $N_{s}=0$.
-For $N_{s}=0$, the PCD is that of a coherent state.
-Now, if we increase the value of $N_{s}$, say $ N_{s}=1,2$, we see oscillations start at the beginning, but there are no oscillations at the tail of the PCD.
-If we increase $N_{s}$ further, say $N_{s}=5$, the oscillatory behaviour - though not very pronounced - is seen till the tail of the PCD.
-Addition of squeezed photons do not destroy the signature peak of the coherent state PCD.
-Instead, they introduce high frequency oscillations enveloping the peak representing coherent state.
-On increasing the number of squeezed photons, the enveloping oscillations become more pronounced with a gradual decease in the coherent state peak.
-The oscillations at the tail increases with $N_{s}$.
-This oscillatory behaviour comes due to the PCD of squeezed states.
+Figure 2 represents the PCD for MSCS.
+For MSCS, in Fig. 2(a), $N_{c}=20$ and $N_{s}=0$ is chosen initially, i.e., $P(n)$ represents a coherent state distribution.
+If $N_{s}$ is increased to $ N_{s}=1$, it is observed from Fig. 2(b) that oscillations start at the beginning of the distribution, but there are no oscillations at the tail of the PCD.
+These oscillations appear from the distribution of the squeezed photons in the mixed states.
+In Fig. 2(c), $N_{c} = 20$ and $N_{s} = 2$; here it is seen that the amplitude of the oscillations increases and more part of the distributions take part in oscillation.
+If $N_{s}$ is increased further to $N_{s}=5$, the oscillatory behaviour - though not very pronounced - is seen till the tail of the PCD which is represented in Fig. 2(d).
+The addition of squeezed photons does not destroy the signature peak of the coherent state PCD.
+Instead, they introduce high-frequency oscillations enveloping the peak representing a coherent state.
+From Figs. 2(e) and 2(f) it is observed that on increasing the number of squeezed photons to $N_{s} = 8, 10$, the enveloping oscillations become more pronounced with a gradual decrease in the coherent state peak.
+The oscillations at the tail increase with $N_{s}$.